 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
 (See Appendix A).
-Agency staff receive an induction booklet with this information.
+All visitors receive a safeguarding letter on arrival that notifies them of key information.
+Visitors are expected to have read at least part one of KCSIE if they are working with out students.
+The office staff keep a register of this.